-Christopher S. Reigeluth, PhD is a professor, author, and licensed clinical psychologist with expertise in boys and men’s mental health, gender socialization, and adolescent masculinities.
-He currently serves as an Assistant Professor in the School of Graduate Psychology at Pacific University.
+Christopher S. Reigeluth, PhD is a professor, author, and licensed clinical psychologist with expertise in boys and men’s mental health, masculine gender socialization, and child and adolescent psychology and therapy.
+He currently serves as an Assistant Professor in the Division of Clinical Psychology at Oregon Health & Science University.
 Below is some additional information on background, training, and interests.

 Education & Training

 Dr. Reigeluth completed his doctoral training at Clark University including a two-year fellowship at the Yale University Child Study Center.
-Throughout graduate school and his career, Dr. Reigeluth’s research and clinical focus has been on boys and men’s mental health and understanding ways that dominant messages about “manhood” can influence well-being.
-His area of specialization is adolescent masculinities.
+Throughout graduate school and his career, Dr. Reigeluth’s clinical training and academic interests have included boys and men’s mental health and understanding ways that dominant messages about “manhood” can influence well-being.
+An additional area of specialization is adolescent masculinities and treatment engagement.

 Professional Organizations and Other Positions

 - Member, Society of Clinical Child and Adolescent Psychology (Division 53)